Regularization of the ensemble Kalman filter using a non-parametric, non-stationary spatial model: The Parametric Locally Stationary Convolution Model

 \subsection{Parameter fields}

-The three parameter fields are at the second level in the hierarchy. $s(x)$ equals the spatially variable standard deviation of the random field in question. $\lambda(x)$ is the local length scale parameter. $\gamma(x)$ is the local shape parameter.
+The random field $s(x)$ equals the spatially variable standard deviation of the random field in question. $\lambda(x)$ is the local length scale parameter. $\gamma(x)$ is the local shape parameter.
 These three fields are set to be non-Gaussian {\em stationary} random fields computed as follows:

 Here $g$ is the nonlinear transformation function defined in the next paragraph and $\chi_S,\chi_\lambda,\chi_\gamma$ are the three {\em pre-transform} fields (introduced in the next subsection).
 The pre-transform fields are independent stationary zero-mean Gaussian fields.
 The hyperparameters with the subscript $_{\rm add}$ prohibit unrealistically small values in the respective parameter fields and, together with the hyperparameters with the subscript $_{\rm mult}$, specify the median values of the respective parameter fields.
-The hyperparameters $\varkappa_\bullet >0$ affect the magnitude of deviations of the parameter fields from their median values, causing spatial non-stationarity in the local spectra.
+The hyperparameters $\varkappa_\bullet >0$ affect the magnitude of deviations of the parameter fields from their median values.

-The transformation function $g$ in Eq.~(\ref{cnx}) is taken, following \citep{DSADM}, to be the scaled and shifted logistic function:
+The transformation function $g$ in Eq.~(\ref{cnx}) is taken, following \citet{DSADM}, to be the scaled and shifted logistic function:

 where $b=1$ is the constant.
 The function $g(z)$ behaves like the ordinary exponential function everywhere except for $z \gg b$, where the exponential growth is tempered and $g(z) \approx 1+\e^b$.
 The reason to replace the more common $\e^{z}$ with $g(z)$ is the desire to avoid too large values in the parameter fields, which can give rise to unrealistically large spikes in $\xi$.